libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Aetherius
-Version .044f of the Aetherius Ai Personal Assistant/Agent/Companion by LibraryofCelsus.com
+Version .045a of the Aetherius Ai Personal Assistant/Agent/Companion by LibraryofCelsus.com

+Aetherius is in a state of constant iterative development.
+If you like the version you are using, keep a backup.
+Expect Bugs.

 For quick demo deployment without a UI, see: [Public Oobabooga Api Colab](https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb) / [Aetherius Google Colab](https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Aetherius_Colab_Edition_Oobabooga.ipynb)

 ------
 **Recent Changes**

+• 8/30 Improved Internal Prompts for Llama 2 Agent Mode and Webscrape Tool.

+• 8/30 Added Delete buttons for external resources in DB mangement Deletion Menu in Llama 2 chatbot.

+• 8/30 Added check for punctuation for memory uploads to avoid cut off memories from being uploaded in the Llama 2 chatbot.

 • 8/29 Added Bark TTS